 DepthFramePtr, which is a pointer to a depth frame.
 The

 DepthSensorCaptureclass constructor takes a parent widget and also a pointer to worker.
 The sensor data will be received in an endless loop.
-To prevent the main thread, where the interface is rendered, from waiting for completion of the cycle, we create another thread and move the
+To prevent the main thread, where the interface is rendered, from waiting for the cycle completion, create another thread and move the

 DepthSensorCaptureobject into this new thread.

-DepthSensorCapture::start, we start the thread, where the data is received, and stop it in
+DepthSensorCapture::start, start the thread, where the data is received, and stop it in